-Upload PDF (smartphone scan or tablet edit) to Canvas at or shortly after end of class on Wed, Oct 06, 2021.
+Upload PDF (smartphone scan or tablet edit) to Canvas shortly after class on Wed, Oct 4, 2023.

-Problems marked with () must include your own drawing or graph representing the problem and at least one complete sentence describing your reasoning.
+Problems marked with (\) must include your own drawing or graph representing the problem and at least one complete sentence describing your reasoning.

-Discuss each problem with your teammates (usually groups of 3), then write up your own solution.
+Discuss each problem with your teammates, then write up your own solution.
 Be sure to compare final results with your teammates, as a way to catch mistakes.
-It can also be very interesting when you and a teammate use different methods to arrive at a result!
-Do not hesitate to ask for help from other students, from Melina, or from Bill.
+It can also be very interesting when you and a teammate use different methods to arrive at a result.
+Do not hesitate to ask for help from other students or from the instructors - but don't just copy down other people's results!